The World of Big Tournaments – 2nd edition.

 The Collège des Sœurs des Saints-Cœurs – Damour is part of the network of schools run by the Sisters of the Sacred Hearts, a congregation dedicated to the education and training of young people.
 In addition to its academic program, the SSCC Damour regularly organizes cultural and social events, thereby strengthening its ties with the local community.

-Collège des Sœurs des Saints Cœurs, Kfardebiane
+Collège des Sœurs des Saints Cœurs, Kfarhbab

 Collège Elysée, Hazmieh